 The call-in process

-When the State Coordinator-General calls-in a development, the SCAP is assigned as the relevant decision making authority.
+When the State Coordinator-General calls-in a development, the State Planning Commission is assigned as the relevant decision making authority.

-The proposal must go through a complete development assessment process in line with the requirements of Development Act 1993 and Development Regulations 2008 in urban and suburban council areas or the Planning, Development and Infrastructure Act 2016 (the PDI Act) for all other areas.
+The proposal must go through a complete development assessment process in line with the requirements of Development Act 1993 and Development Regulations 2008 in urban council areas and councils with regional towns and cities which were excluded from the Phase Two roll-out of the Planning and Design Code.

-The State Planning Commission's assessment process is the same as a Council’s processes.
+The assessment process is the same as a Council’s processes.
 In all cases, applications are assessed against the Development Plan established for the Council area where the development is being proposed.

 As part of the assessment process, the application will be referred to Council for a period of six weeks for Council to make comment relating to their specific areas of expertise or in general.
 At the same time, any prescribed referral to State agencies will also take place.
 Public notification may also provide a means of raising issues or concerns related to planning matters.